Package 'sccomp'

 factor

-A character string for a factor of interest included in the model
+A character string specifying the factor of interest included in the model for stratifying the boxplot.

 significance_threshold